aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   - If :code:`tptoken` does not correspond to a higher level transaction (e.g., if it corresponds to a closed transaction or a nonexistent one), YottaDB returns an error.

+Note: if the function implementing a transaction spawns threads (or coroutines executing in threads), those threads/coroutines must:

+- terminate before the function returns to YottaDB;
+- use a current :code:`tptoken` when invoking YottaDB (in effect, switching transaction contexts ­ technically this violates ACID transaction properties but perhaps reasonable in a few restricted cases, such as creating background worker threads); or
+- not invoke YottaDB.

+Should a thread/coroutine spawned in a function implementing transaction logic invoke YottaDB after the function has returned, the thread/coroutine will get an invalid token error message unless it uses a current :code:`tptoken`.

+Note: Sharing or passing :code:`tptoken` values between threads/coroutines can lead to deadlocks and other hard-to-debug situations.
+YottaDB strongly recommends against such usage.
+If you have a legitimate use case, design it so that you can debug it when the inevitable error condition occurs.

 Timers and Timeouts
 ===================